Executive summary

 At first glance, it might seem that the simplest, surest way to convert accumulated savings into retirement income would be to use those savings to purchase a fixed stream of cash flows, such as those from a fixed annuity or a portfolio of bonds.

-Recent increases of interest rates are still modest by historical standards.
+Recent interest rate increases are still modest by historical standards.
 Even with the recent increases, inflation-adjusted bond yields are unlikely to meet future spending.
 As a result, retirees may be forced to scale back planned spending to avoid depleting their savings.
-In this way, the greater certainty offered by an immediate annuity may limit how much income a participant has in his or her “golden years” after retirement―potentially resulting in a less-than-ideal retirement experience.
+In this way, the greater certainty offered by an immediate annuity may limit how much income a participant has in his or her “golden years” — potentially resulting in a less-than-ideal retirement experience.
 For further detail, see “Avoiding challenges of using guarantees” below.

 Furthermore, there are psychological considerations that potentially reduce the appeal of immediate fixed annuities.
 Participants may feel the emotional need to retain control of their assets, and they may not be enthusiastic about giving up access to their life savings, as they would have to do when purchasing an annuity.
-This can lower adoption rates of guaranteed products.
+We believe this is likely to lower adoption rates of guaranteed products.

 Instead of the rigidity of an immediate annuity, we believe a combination of a well-designed investment fund and personalized withdrawal guidance delivered through an intuitive tool — with an option for participants to add guarantees in the form of longevity insurance — provides the balance required to address the needs of most participants.